Specialism

 How to keep planning permission alive

-Once upon a time, planning permission had no time limit.
+Back in the day, planning permission had no time limit.
 But in the 1960s, local authorities decided that too many landowners were getting permission and failing to build, so in 1968 the government brought in a five-year cut-off.
-In 2009, this was reduced to the current three years.

 The point of the legislation, then, is to make sure if you have planning permission, you actually use it.
-So if you have outline permission, you need to decide on your details and get your applications for approval in before the three years run out.
-Then, after the approval of the last reserved matter, you have another two years in which to begin construction.
+So if you have outline permission, you need to decide on your details and get your applications in for approval before the three years run out.

 And if you have full planning permission, you need to make a start on the building works within the three years.
 Which sounds simple, but what if you’re not ready to begin construction?